ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.scenes/README.md

   +- hm-rpc.0.TOP_LIGHT.STATE     - true
 ```

-To activate scene we must set "_scene.allLightInBath_" to true (e.g over script or vis).
+To activate the scene we must set "_scene.allLightInBath_" to true (e.g. over script or vis).
 Then both states will be set to desired values, to **true**.
 The value of _scene.allLightInBath_ will be **true** too.
 If we manually switch of the top light the value of the _scene.allLightInBath_ will go to **false**.
 And again to **true** if we will switch manually the light on.